 The Tema churches, Westminster, and other friends now join in a monthly prayer exchange.
 Westminster is also actively involved in the Ghana Mission Network – PC(USA), which aims to “strengthen, expand, and celebrate mission collaboration between Ghana and the United States of America.”

 The current mission focus of our partnership is on education; computer literacy; menstrual hygiene training and supplies; and access to health care.

 Education: On-going support is provided for a 3-room school in Okushibri – an off-the-grid rural village.
 Projects have included installation of a new roof; building a classroom; and providing supplies, such as desks and computers.

 Menstrual Hygiene: As part of our “Keeping Girls in School” initiative, we partner with HOCAP to provide menstrual hygiene training for girls, along with reusable MoonCatcher Project kits.

 Computer Literacy: Refurbished computers are shipped for use by students in school labs, including recent new locations at Redemption Valley and Okushibri.

-Access to Health Care: An exciting new initiative is HOCAP’s current construction of a much- -needed Health Clinic for the isolated rural village of Nyitawutu.
+Access to Health Care: An exciting new initiative is HOCAP’s current construction of a much-needed Health Clinic for the isolated rural village of Nyitawuta.
 Improved access to health care is key to keeping children in school.
 Preparations for opening are currently underway.